claygiffin/100-coaches-site/src/pages/services/index.md

   collective impact of our exclusive community to improve the world.
 coaching:
   description: >-
     100 Coaches provides access to the top coaches in the world.
-Together we offer a range of coaching styles and experiences, always maintaining the highest standards and providing maximum effectiveness.
-Please review and reach out so that we can help identify the coach that is the right fit.
+We offer a range of coaching styles and experiences, maintain the highest standards and provide maximum effectiveness.
+Please review and reach out so that we can fit the coach to you.
 speaking:
   description: >-
     100 Coaches speakers include the world's greatest iconic leaders, cutting